 - 4 teaspoons brown sugar

-- preheat the oven to 400F/200C
+- Preheat the oven to 400F/200C

 - Start by cutting the top off the squash and removing the seeds (just like when you make a jack-o’-lantern).

-- Place on a baking sheet with the tops and roast for 45 minutes
+- Coat with cooking spray.
+Place on a baking sheet with the tops and roast for 45 minutes

 - Add the butter and brown sugar directly into the shell.